NHS charities learning together

-We’ve recently helped to produce a report (Learning together as a sector: NHS charities using shared measurement) to explore how we can work more closely with other NHS charities to measure our collective impact - one of the key strategic objectives for NHS Charities Together.
+We’ve recently helped to produce a report to explore how we can work more closely with other NHS charities to measure our collective impact.

 Five key findings

-- Most NHS charities make a large number of very small grants (under £10,000 each).
+Most NHS charities make a large number of small grants (less than £10,000 each).
 Moorfields Eye Charity is an exception, currently tending to make a smaller number of high-value grants (averaging almost £70,000 each).

-- Patients that know about these charities are even more positive about the range of ways that NHS charities support both hospitals and patients directly!
+Patients that know about NHS charities are even more positive about the range of ways that NHS charities support both hospitals and patients directly!

-- However, most patients don’t know about them.
-The majority of patients benefitting from support from NHS charities have never heard of the charity that’s funding that support.
+Most patients don’t know about the existence and impact of NHS charities.
+The majority of patients benefitting from support from NHS charities have never heard of the charity that’s funding their support.